cetinsamet/closed-form-sample-probing/README.md

 ## Data
 Proposed data splits for all datasets (all together with the finetuned features) can be found [here](https://drive.google.com/drive/folders/1rCfyAr2dWuNN5O2kbouclaFjNIbPqeHy?usp=sharing).
-Please download and place data folder suchlike the directory structure after the placement should look like this:
+Please download and place data folder suchlike the directory structure after the placement looks like this:

     .
     ├── data                    # Proposed data | ### Downloaded and placed here ###